Frequently Asked Questions

 Below is a list of Frequently Asked Questions.
 Please read through this list to see if your questions have been answered here before contacting us.
 If your questions are not answered in this list, please contact us via e-mail or phone through the Contact link.

 1. Why should I use your studio?
-Can't I make a decent recording at home?
+Can't I just do this myself?

 2. Can I record the raw tracks at your studio and then take them elsewhere for mixing or addtional recording?